mtnguyenaz/s.pellegrino/pull_request_template.md

-#Pull Request Template
+# Pull Request Template

-##Description
+This is a template

+# Information to be filled out
+Ensure that the follwoing are filled out

+## Name
+Some text goes here

+## Reason
+Some text goes here

+## Priority
-Some description goes here
+Some text goes here